skeggse/node-discover/README.md

 ====

 * Large packets are not tested.
 The current version does not handle recombining split messages.
-* Discover assumes the broadcast address to be `255.255.255.255`.
+* Discovery assumes the broadcast address to be `255.255.255.255`.
 * Unique ID algorithm not terribly robust.
 * Local address assumed to be `127.0.0.1`.
 * Missing node check may not be sufficiently optimized.
-* Verify that multiple discover instances can communicate within a single process.
+* Verify that multiple discovery instances can communicate within a single process.
+* Address possible security concerns with EventEmitter2 and unconstrained event names.

 LICENSE
 =======